Why Choose CalRecycle?

 CalRecycle's vision is to inspire and challenge Californians to achieve the highest waste reduction, recycling, and reuse goals in the nation.
 Learn more about the work of CalRecycle...

 CalRecycle’s main offices are located in the heart of downtown Sacramento, close to restaurants, shops, farmers markets, and city parking.
 The buildings are easily accessible by bicycle, light rail, city buses, and commuter buses from outlying areas, with substantial discounts available on many transit passes.
 Our modern, LEED Platinum-certified headquarters facility was designed with energy and water efficiency in mind.
-It includes a café, child day care center, indoor bicycle parking, exercise room, showers, and locker rooms.
+It includes a cafeteria, child care center, indoor bicycle parking, exercise room, and showers.
 The department also has satellite offices in San Diego, Los Angeles, Long Beach, and Riverside.

 We are committed to providing our employees with more than a paycheck.
 In addition to competitive public employee wages, our employees enjoy meaningful and interesting work, a comprehensive benefits package, continuous learning and development opportunities, and a work environment that is diverse and eco-friendly.

 CalRecycle is committed to providing its staff with the most current information technology capabilities to perform their jobs; this complement of technology currently includes Windows 10, Office 2016, advanced Voice-Over-IP communications, fast and responsive computer systems with dual monitors for most staff, full indexing and search capability of all internal information content, advanced video and webcasting services, and more.

 How to Apply

 - If you're new to employment with the State of California, you'll need to get familiar with the application process.